Overview of Type 2 Diabetes

 Blood Vessels Diseases (Atherosclerosis)

 In type 2 diabetes, there may be narrowing of blood vessels (arteries) which causes disruption of blood circulation and its flow to the body organ.
-In severe cases, this may result in damage to limbs, heart, brain and other body organs.
+In severe cases, this may result in damage of limbs, heart, brain and other body organs.